How To Write Underdog Sports Movies In Ten Easy Steps

 4. Bring in the Surprise Star

 Most sports movies have a little deus ex machina, usually in the form of a sports prodigy from a very unlikely place.
-Usually they don’t even play the same sport, and are antisocial misanthropes that don’t play well with others for a reason.
-Little Giants had Devon Sawa, the Bad News Bears had Jackie Earle Haley and Tatum O’Neal.
+Usually, they don’t even play the same sport and are antisocial misanthropes who don’t play well with others for a reason.
+Little Giants had Devon Sawa, and the Bad News Bears had Jackie Earle Haley and Tatum O’Neal.

 5. Make ‘Em Better